Photo courtesy of Dogg Records/UHL

 While Snoop Dogg’s family contains legends and G-funk architects like DJ Quik, Daz Dillinger, and the late Nate Dogg, one figure remains in the shadows, which is just how he likes it.
 “I’m glad I’m a mystery.
 That’s good,” says Bing Worthington, Snoop’s younger brother, “Remember when The Weeknd first came out?
 I thought that was the dopest thing you could possibly do for an artist ‘cause your record is clean.”

-Bing has spent the last decade-and-a-half performing various background roles in Snoop’s orbit.
+Bing has spent the last decade and a half performing various background roles in Snoop’s orbit.
 Though he’s currently acting as his brother’s tour manager, he’s also just started a new business venture: a merger of his own Dogg Records with Canadian hip-hop label Urban Heat Legends.
 Bing says that his desire to start a company here arose from a long-standing friendship with Urban Heat Legends owner Miguel Lopez.
 The two met during the shoot for Xzibit’s Director X-helmed “Concentrate” video in 2007.
 “I was going back and forth contemplating on coming out [to Canada], cause you know Snoop gets so much love here, it’s ridiculous,” says Bing over the phone from Los Angeles.
 This junctioning of the West Coast with the North will apparently promise a focus on throwing LA’s rap production behind independent Canadian talent, with Montreal R&B singer Addictiv’s Snoop-featuring single “Give Me Your Love” leading the pack.
 “When we get this machine running,” says Bing, pausing dramatically before leaning into the next phrase, “Oh my God, you better jump on board.”

 Promo talk eventually gives way to discussing Bing’s professional history, a largely undocumented time period in the annals of rap.
 A cursory search turns up a smattering of press releases from the mid-00s along with a few IMDb entries, one of which is a credit on the Van Wilder: Rise of Taj soundtrack.
-Bing’s other endeavours are just as unexpected, such as the Snoop Dogg Board Company for skateboards and snowboards and–most bafflingly of all–foot-long hot dogs called Snoop Doggs.
-So the question is: just what has Snoop Dogg’s little brother been up to?
+Bing’s other endeavors are just as unexpected, such as the Snoop Dogg Board Company for skateboards and snowboards and–most bafflingly of all–foot-long hot dogs called Snoop Doggs.
+So the question is: Just what has Snoop Dogg’s little brother been up to?
 We asked him.

 Noisey: What exactly do you do?